feildmaster/UnderScript/_features/battlelog.md

 version: 0.5.0
 ---

-The battle log gives you a visual history of what's happened durring your game.
+The battle log gives you a visual history of what's happened during your game.